 Japan

-Nuclear Waste Management Organization of Japan (NUMO) is responsible for ensuring the safe, long-term management of vitrified high-level and long-lived intermediate-level radioactive wastes (the latter is termed TRU waste in Japan) from Japan’s nuclear fuel cycle.
-The R&D for geological disposal of these wastes are supported by relevant organizations, including the Japan Atomic Energy Agency (JAEA), which is operating off-site underground research laboratories in both crystalline rock and sedimentary rock.
+The Nuclear Waste Management Organization of Japan (NUMO) is responsible for ensuring the safe, long-term management of vitrified high-level and long-lived intermediate-level radioactive wastes (the latter is termed TRU waste in Japan) from Japan’s nuclear fuel cycle.
+The research and development for geological disposal of these wastes is supported by relevant organizations, including the Japan Atomic Energy Agency, which is operating off-site underground research laboratories in both crystalline rock and sedimentary rock.

 NUMO has been promoting the siting process since its establishment in 2000.
 After the great Tohoku earthquake and Fukushima Daiichi accident, a range of discussions were held to reconstruct the geological disposal program at the government level.

 The Basic Policy Plan according to the Designated Radioactive Waste Final Disposal Act was amended in May 2015.
-This included a siting strategy, in which the Government of Japan will play a proactive role by nominating “scientifically favourable areas” to assist in resolving the issue of high-level radioactive and TRU waste disposal.
-In addition, there is a plan to help regional populations, and the Japanese public as a whole, to understand the geological disposal program.
+This included a siting strategy in which the Government of Japan will play a proactive role by nominating “scientifically favourable areas” to assist in resolving the issue of high-level radioactive and TRU waste disposal.
+In addition, there is a plan to help regional populations, and the Japanese public as a whole, understand the geological disposal program.
 A detailed geological map, including exclusion areas, was released in 2017 for public review and discussion.
-NUMO expects site selection about 2025, with repository operation from about 2035.
+Initial site selection activities are underway in three communities.

 Russia